 YPD says man uses baby as shield

-A Carroll Street man is in the Mahoning County jail on child endangering charges after police said he used an infant Thursday as a shield after officers tried to arrest him at gunpoint.
+YOUNGSTOWN — A Carroll Street man is in the Mahoning County jail on child endangering charges after police said he used an infant Thursday as a shield after officers tried to arrest him at gunpoint.

 Shawn Woodall, 21, is also charged with obstructing official business and also had warrants on traffic charges from municipal court and a drug trafficking warrant from Columbiana County.